nightowl886/Healthcare-Data/ReadMe.md

  Percentage of patients receiving influenza shots, stratified by:

- a.Age
+ a.
+Age

- b.Race
+ b.
+Race

- c.County (visualized on a map)
+ c.
+County (visualized on a map)

- d.Overall
+ d.
+Overall

 ### 2. Running Totals